Vermilion Parish, Louisiana: History

 French, Spanish, enslaved Africans, and French-Canadians from Acadia expelled after the Seven Years' War won by Great Britain, had all entered the area by the end of the 18th century.
 As the population became mostly Cajun, the primary language was French for years.
-In the mid- to late 19th century, they were joined by European Americans; immigrants from Italy, recruited to work on the plantations, as well as Jewish immigrants from Germany and eastern Europe, who tended to settle in towns and become merchants.
+In the mid- to late 19th century, they were joined by European Americans; immigrants from Italy, recruited to work on the plantations, as well as Jewish immigrants from Germany and eastern Europe due to outreach efforts from the state via the Louisiana Immigration Society.
+They tended to settle in towns and become merchants.

 Geography

 According to the U.S. Census Bureau, the parish has a total area of 1542 sqmi, of which 1173 sqmi is land and 369 sqmi (24%) is water.
 It is the fifth-largest parish in Louisiana by total area.
 The Gulf of Mexico is located to the south of the parish.